 While most brands don’t have the luxury of such a cavalier attitude, all brands can take a lesson in creating messages that are so strong anybody outside of their target audience will be repelled.
 And believe it or not, that’s a good thing.

 Stop trying to attract everyone.
-Give it up.
 Refocus that energy on refining your brand message and attracting the right people.
 Your people.

 He’s not afraid of imperfection.

-Kanye and I both know that perfection is overrated.
+Kanye knows that perfection is overrated.
 Now, you know.

 Your audience doesn’t actually expect perfection they expect your best.
 Sometimes even your best falls short and that’s okay.
 Just try again.

 Kanye’s first fashion show was a complete train wreck.
-He’s been criticized for not having made good music since he married Kim Kardashian.
+He’s been criticized for not having made good music since he married a Kardashian.
 He had a public meltdown and criticized some of his best friends and peers in the music industry.
-Still, like Maya Angelou and the legions of phenomenal women after her, Kanye rises.
+Still, Kanye rises.

 The thing about building a solid brand is that you will make mistakes.
 You’ll never know what actually works until you’ve gotten a few bazillion things wrong.
 The key though is to keep tapping into your brand voice until it’s so fine-tuned it practically speaks for itself.